God gives us all a rhythm of the heart.

 (Outside’s better than in the hall.)

-Doc’s heading out to the tennis court;
+Doc’s heading out to the tennis

 Patient’s fine was his report.